* Issue 1 – February 2021 *

 I’d like to hear from you.
 If you have any new titles in the works, let me know – but be conscious of my backlog.
 (I am especially keen to hear from fellow Australians.)
 If you are a WordPress blogger, start a discussion in respect of the reviews on the WCBR site.
-If you would like to review a comic and have it published on the site, let me know and we’ll haggle a price.
+If you would like to review a comic and have that published on the site, let me know and we’ll haggle a fee (payable from me to you).
 If you have a letter to the editor, send it to me and I’ll post it here with a response.

 You made it to the end.
 Well done.
 Hope you enjoyed the newsletter.